adri567/Navify/README.md

     }
 }
 ```
-> When you confirm to Router, make sure, that you implement the id and viewForDestination().
-The cases indicate where you want to navigate.
+> When confirming with the Router, make sure to implement the id and viewForDestination() functions.
+The cases indicate the destination you wish to navigate to.

 ```swift
 import SwiftUI